Know more about

 Wolfgang Dietrich's "Many Peaces" trilogy, originally published in 2012 by Palgrave - one of the best publishing houses in the world - is unprecedented in Latin America and will be our first publication.

-Volume 1: “Interpretações de Paz(es) na História e Cultura” (From the original "Interpretations of Peace in History and Culture") will be available in the first half of 2019.
+Volume 1: “Interpretações de Paz(es) na História e Cultura” (From the original "Interpretations of Peace in History and Culture") will be available soon.

 - Contact us -